phthom/cp4a/2-Kabanero-CodeWind-Appsody-Tools-Lab.md

 ## Task #9 - Deploy your app

+Before you start deploying the application, you need to copy the certificate from the GitHub to your laptop.

+**<u>IMPORTANT STEP</u>**

+The certificate file is **client-ca.crt**.
+Download this certificate from the GitHub repository to your laptop.

+Then **double-click** on the certificate file and import the certificate into your security operating system (this could be a different process if you are using Windows or MacOS).

+Once this certificate is trusted, you should :

+- Restart Docker
+- Restart the terminal that you are using

+> IMPORTANT: this certificate is mandatory if you want to deploy the image to a secure registry.
+>
+> In the appendix, there is also another procedure to download and activate the certificate.
+>
+> This file **/etc/origin/node/client-ca.crt** is located in the master.

 Back to the terminal or the command line window.
 Check that you are still logged to your cluster:

 ```bash